electricimp/HTS221/README.md

 The HTS221 can be configured in three different reading modes: *HTS221_MODE.POWER_DOWN*, *HTS221_MODE.ONE_SHOT* or  *HTS221_MODE.CONTINUOUS*.

 *HTS221_MODE.POWER_DOWN* is the default mode, and no readings can be taken in this mode.
 In *HTS221_MODE.ONE_SHOT*, a reading will only be taken only when the *read()* method is called.
-In *HTS221_MODE.CONTINUOUS*, a reading frequecy must also be selected using the *dataRate* parameter.
+In *HTS221_MODE.CONTINUOUS*, a reading frequency must also be selected using the *dataRate* parameter.
 Readings will be taken continuously at the selected rate and when the *read()* method is called only the latest reading will be returned.

 The *dataRate* parameter sets the output data rate (ODR) of the sensor in Hertz.
 The nearest supported ODR less than or equal to the requested rate will be set and returned by *setMode()*.
 Supported data rates are 0 (one-shot configuration), 1, 7 and 12.5Hz.